-The fair value of forward exchange contracts and commodity swap is their quoted market price at the end of reporting period.
+The fair value of forward exchange contracts, interest rate swap and commodity swap are their quoted market price at the end of reporting period.

 b) Hedge accounting

 Cash flow hedges

 The Company applies hedge accounting when the risk that has been hedged can be clearly identified and the effectiveness of the hedge can be measured.